Global dynamics above the ground state energy for the combined power type nonlinear Schrodinger equations with energy critical growth at low frequencies: Proof of Theorem

 \section{Proof of Theorem \ref{15/03/22/11:28}}

 In order to prove Theorem \ref{15/03/22/11:28}, for a given $\varepsilon \ge 0$, we consider the set

-Then, a key fact to prove Theorem \ref{15/03/22/11:28} is the following: \begin{theorem} Assume $d\ge 4$ and \eqref{09/05/13/15:03}.
-Then, there exists $\omega_{*}>0$ with the following property: for any $\omega \in (0,\omega_{*})$, there exists a positive constant $\varepsilon(\omega)$ such that all radial solutions starting from $A_{\omega}^{\varepsilon(\omega)}$ exhibit one of the same nine scenarios in Theorem \ref{15/03/22/11:28}. \end{theorem} We give the proof of this theorem in Section \ref{14/01/21/14:18}.
+Then, a key fact to prove Theorem \ref{15/03/22/11:28} is the following: \begin{theorem} Assume either $d=3$ and $3\le p < 5$, or $d\ge 4$ and $1+\frac{4}{d-1}<p< 2^{*}-1$.
+Then, there exists $\omega_{*}>0$ with the following property: for any $\omega \in (0,\omega_{*})$, there exists a positive constant $\varepsilon(\omega)$ such that all radial solutions starting from $A_{\omega}^{\varepsilon(\omega)}$ exhibit one of the following scenarios: \\ {\rm (i)} Scattering both forward and backward in time; \\ {\rm (ii)} Finite time blowup both forward and backward in time; \\ {\rm (iii)} Scattering forward in time, and finite time blowup backward in time; \\ {\rm (iv)} Finite time blowup forward in time, and scattering backward in time; \\ {\rm (v)} Trapped by $\mathscr{O}(\Phi_{\omega})$ forward in time, and scattering backward in time; \\ {\rm (vi)} Scattering forward in time, and trapped by $\mathscr{O}(\Phi_{\omega})$ backward in time; \\ {\rm (vii)} Trapped by $\mathscr{O}(\Phi_{\omega})$ forward in time, and finite time blowup backward in time; \\ {\rm (viii)} Finite time blowup forward in time, and trapped by $\mathscr{O}(\Phi_{\omega})$ backward in time; \\ {\rm (ix)} Trapped by $\mathscr{O}(\Phi_{\omega})$ both forward and backward in time. \end{theorem} We give a proof of this theorem in Section \ref{14/01/21/14:18}.